ctrueden/ctrueden.github.io/_posts/2005-09-19-the-google-alphabet.md

 W is for President George W. Bush
 X is for X.Org
 Y is for Yahoo!
 Messenger
 Z is for Z Communications

 Edit: Apparently someone [automated this pointlessness](http://searchenginewatch.com/searchday/article.php/2200941) more than two years ago.
 Unfortunately, the script currently seems to be broken.
 So sad!

 Edit 2: A distinct but similar question is [what the most popular search keyword for each letter of the alphabet is](http://labs.patrickgaskill.com/googlealphabet/).

 * * *

 "The three great virtues of a programmer: laziness, impatience, and hubris."
-\--Larry Wall
+—Larry Wall